|

 Fellside Recordings FE043 (& FE043/c

-Bedfordshire history, customs, legends etc. FOLK ROOTS The sheer diversity and creativity of Graeme’s songwriting
+cassette) Songs of Bedfordshire history, customs, legends etc. FOLK ROOTS The sheer

-should leave lesser tunesmiths in envy. |
+tunesmiths in envy. |

 |